Dynamical Low-Rank Approximation for Stochastic Differential Equations: Introduction

 This paper is concerned with the theoretical foundation of dynamical low-rank methods for stochastic differential equations (SDEs).
 Low-rank methods aim to approximate solutions of high-dimensional differential equations in a well chosen low dimensional subspace.
 Such methods are widely used in computational science and industrial applications \cite{Bachmayr.M_2023_LowrankTensorMethods,lubich2008quantum,quarteroni2014reduced,schilders2008model}.
 Our focus here is on low-rank methods for high-dimensional SDEs, which is a case of primary interest, for instance in finance \cite{redmann2021low,redmann2022solving}, or in various applications such as biology \cite{adamer2020coloured} or machine learning \cite{muzellec2022dimension} where SDEs often appear as discretizations of Stochastic Partial Differential Equations (SPDEs).

-Among such low-rank methods, of particular interest in this paper is the Dynamically Orthogonal (DO) approximation \cite{sapsis2009dynamically}, which is known to be an equivalent formulation of the so-called Dynamical Low Rank Approximation (DLRA)\cite{koch2007dynamical} when applied to random PDEs (see \cite{musharbash2015error,Musharbash:229419}).
-Given a high-dimensional matrix differential equation, the main idea of DLRA is to constrain the dynamics to the manifold of matrices of fixed (small) rank; this corresponds to projecting the right-hand side, defining the time derivative of the studied dynamics, onto the tangent space of the low-rank manifold at every instant of time.
-This procedure requires the differentiability in time of the solution, needed to recover the system of equations that describe the DLRA.
+{Among such low-rank methods, the so-called Dynamical Low-Rank Approximation (DLRA) has gained notable attention and has been successfully applied in many applications in recent years \cite{koch2007dynamical,kieri2016discretized,nonnenmacher2008dynamical}.
+Unlike traditional reduced basis methods, however, DLRA allows the low-dimensional subspace to evolve over time, enabling it to adapt to possibly rapid temporal variations of the solution.} Thus DLRA evolves in a low-rank manifold, not in a fixed linear space of low dimension.
+In its original form \cite{koch2007dynamical}, such evolution in a manifold is achieved by enforcing the temporal derivative of the DLRA to be in the corresponding tangent space, which requires the differentiability of the approximate solution in time.

-Concerning specifically the DO method, this strategy approximates random or stochastic time-dependent equations by using a sum of a small number of products between spatial and stochastic basis functions, thus leading to a low-rank approximation with explicit parametrization of the low-rank factors.
-This implies that, unlike DLRA, the DO strategy is parametrization dependent.
-A crucial distinction from classical reduced order models is that, in the DO framework, \textit{both} the spatial and stochastic basis functions depend on time; see for example \cite{musharbash2015error,feppon2018dynamically} for more details.
-The DO/DLRA methodology has been successfully applied in several fields; various promising computational results are available for applications to random partial differential equations (RPDEs) \cite{choi2014equivalence,cheng2013dynamically,cheng2013dynamicallyII,feppon2018dynamically, musharbash2015error,musharbash2018dual,musharbash2020symplectic,kazashi2021stability, sapsis2009dynamically}, to SDEs \cite{sapsis2009dynamically,sapsis2013blended,sapsis2013blending,ueckermann2013numerical}, and to measure-valued equations associated with SDEs in \cite{sapsis2009dynamically,cao2018stochastic}.
+{An equivalent formulation of the DLRA is the Dynamically Orthogonal (DO) approximation \cite{sapsis2009dynamically}.
+This strategy can approximate random time-dependent equations by using a sum of a small number of products between spatial and stochastic basis functions, thus leading to a low-rank approximation with explicit parametrization of the low-rank factors.
+In the context of random partial differential equations (RPDEs), the DO/DLRA methodology has been successfully applied in several problems, showing promising computational results \cite{choi2014equivalence,cheng2013dynamically,cheng2013dynamicallyII,feppon2018dynamically, musharbash2015error,musharbash2018dual,musharbash2020symplectic,kazashi2021stability, sapsis2009dynamically}. }

+{The goal of this work is to set a theoretical framework of DLRA for SDEs.
+This is a challenging task, because, unlike the RPDEs setting, the differentiability in time of the solution cannot be exploited due to the presence of the rough diffusion term.
+Our approach is to first define DO dynamics for a general SDE, specifying conditions for the well-posedness of this framework.
+From this DO system, we derive an equation that is independent of the parametrization.
+We define DLRA for SDEs as the solution to this parameter-independent equation, and show that these DO and DLRA methodologies are equivalent. }